oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-libcint is an open source library for analytical Gaussian integrals. qcint is an optimized libcint branch for the x86-64 platform.
+libcint is an open source library for analytical Gaussian integrals.qcint is an optimized libcint branch for the x86-64 platform.

-**URL**
+**More Information**

 http://wiki.sunqm.net/libcint

 **Available Versions**::

-    4.0.5-foss-2020a
+    3.1.1-foss-2020a
     3.0.18-foss-2019a
-    3.1.1-foss-2020a
+    4.0.5-foss-2020a

 qrupdate